 - 4.1.50 The borough's Strategic highway network comprises sections of M62, M60 and M66.
 Following the Comprehensive Spending Review in October 2010 the M62 junction 18 to 20 Managed Motorway scheme (a 5 mile section between the M60 Simister Island and A627 (M) near Rochdale) was one of 14 schemes that was, subject to completion of statutory processes, expected to start before 2015. - 4.1.51 The proposal will relieve a bottleneck and increase the capacity of the M62 at and between the interchanges by making the hard-shoulder suitable for use as an additional lane during periods of heavy traffic, controlled by "Managed Motorway" technology.
 Hard-shoulder running will operate at these times with a reduced speed limit.
 On some sections, existing lanes will be slightly narrower, avoiding expensive structural works or any land take.
 As part of a major inter-regional motorway linking the Greater Manchester and Leeds City Regions, this section was identified in the Highways Agency's "Advanced Motorway Signalling and Traffic Management Feasibility Study" (March 2008) as a priority for the provision of additional capacity.
 "Hard shoulder running" was decided to be a more appropriate and deliverable alternative to widening. - 4.1.52 Congestion mapping based on the LDF Issues and Options development report (assumed 220 hectares of land to be allocated for new development).
 This indicated that forecasted trip making in Rochdale Borough was low, with a shift away from public transport, walking and cycling towards the car.
-This is explained by an anticipated increase in westbound trips between M62 Junctions 20 and 18 in the morning peak and eastbound in the evening peak.
-Only the Broad Lane, Rochdale allocation (10 ha) has been included in the Core Strategy and is designated for residential development. - 4.1.53 The Council will continue to work with the Highways Agency and other partners to address traffic impacts of the LDF Core Strategy on the motorway network.
+This is explained by an anticipated increase in westbound trips between M62 Junctions 20 and 18 in the morning peak and eastbound in the evening peak. - 4.1.53 The Council will continue to work with the Highways Agency and other partners to address traffic impacts of the LDF Core Strategy on the motorway network.